OpenMS/OpenMS/source/config/tools/README.txt

   make_dist.sh          -  Is used to create OpenMS release file.

   make_dist_contrib.sh  -  Is used to create the contrib release file.

+  tools.sh              -  A collection of small bash tools you can 'source' into your shell.

 Note: All php scripts are executed by calling them as argument of the php interpreter.